 The small claims court can assist in disputes between property owners and builders and other trade professionals for claims up to the value of €2,000 only.

 Further legal action

 For claims over €2,000, property owners may choose to take further legal action against a tradesman or builder.
-In this case it is suggested that the property owner seeks advice from a reputable solicitor.
+In this case, it is suggested that the property owner seeks advice from a reputable solicitor.

-- Claims can also be made for minor damage to your property.
+Can also be made for minor damage to your property.